What to know about Elijah McClain's death and the cases against police and paramedics

 WHY DID POLICE STOP McCLAIN?

-A 911 caller reported that McClain, who was wearing earbuds and listening to music, seemed “sketchy” and was waving his arms as he walked home from a convenience store in Aurora on the night of Aug.
+Woodyard was the first of three officers who approached McClain after a 17-year-old 911 caller said McClain, who was wearing earbuds and listening to music, seemed “sketchy” and was waving his arms as he walked home on the night of Aug.
 24, 2019.
 McClain was often cold and wore a runner’s mask and jacket despite the warm weather, prosecutors said in the indictment.

-Jurors were shown surveillance video from the store of McClain wearing the mask and waiting to pay for three cans of ice tea.
-No one else in the store appeared concerned that he was in a mask, although the clerk’s back was to the camera.

-Three officers approached McClain after he left the store.
-Within 10 seconds, Officer Nathan Woodyard put his hands on McClain and turned him around.
-As McClain tried to escape his grip, Woodyard said, “Relax, or I’m going to have to change this situation.”
+The encounter quickly escalated.
+Prosecutors say Woodyard put his hands on McClain within eight seconds of getting out of his patrol car without introducing himself or explaining why he wanted to talk to McClain.
+McClain, seemingly caught off guard, tried to keep walking.

+Then, after Roedema said that McClain had reached for one of their guns, Woodyard put him in a neck hold, pressing against his carotid artery, which rendered him temporarily unconscious.
+Joyce said McClain didn't try to get a gun, but defense attorney Megan Downing said Woodyard had to react quickly to protect everyone since officers did not have the luxury of hindsight to know whether McClain posed a threat.

 DID THE KETAMINE OR NECKHOLD KILL McCLAIN?

-The neckhold, called a carotid control hold, restricts the flow of blood to a person’s brain, rendering them temporarily unconscious.
+The neck hold, called a carotid control hold, restricts the flow of blood to a person’s brain.
 Many states, including Colorado, have passed limits on neck restraints since the murder of Floyd in Minneapolis.

 McClain had been kept on the ground for 15 minutes when paramedics gave him 500 milligrams of ketamine.
-He weighed 140 pounds (64 kilograms) but received a higher dose of ketamine than recommended for someone of his size, said Dr. Stephen Cina, a forensic pathologist who peformed McClain's autopsy.
+He weighed 140 pounds (64 kilograms) but received a higher dose of ketamine than recommended for someone of his size, said Dr. Stephen Cina, a forensic pathologist who performed McClain's autopsy.
 Cina ultimately decided that McClain died of complications from the ketamine, noting that it occurred after the forcible restraint.
-However, he wasn't able to say if the death was a homicide or an accident, or whether the officers’ actions contributed to it.
+However, he wasn't able to say if the death was a homicide or an accident.
+He testified at the first trial that he was not able to conclude whether the officers’ actions contributed to it.

-Pulmonologist David Beuther testified for the prosecution that McClain threw up repeatedly and inhaled vomit, which made it hard to breathe.
+Pulmonologist David Beuther testified that McClain threw up repeatedly and inhaled vomit, which made it hard to breathe.
 Even before the ketamine was injected, McClain’s health had deteriorated to the extent that he belonged in an intensive care unit, he said.

+Joyce told jurors that McClain began to vomit right after being put in the neck hold.

 WHY WERE THE OFFICERS CHARGED?